Test-Optional Admissions: An Illustrative Example

 First consider \emph{test mandatory}: the student's test score is observed.
 If the college chooses to accept regardless of the test score, it bears a disagreement cost of $40-t$ whenever the score is below $40$ (and $0$ otherwise), and so the expected disagreement cost is $\int_0^{40}\frac{1}{100} (40-t)\mathrm{d} t = 8$.
 Analogously, if the college instead chooses to reject regardless of test score, it bears an expected disagreement cost of $\int_{40}^{100} \frac{1}{100} (t-40)\mathrm{d}t = 18$.

 Now consider \emph{test blind}: the student's test score is not observed.
-Here, having no information beyond the uniform prior over the test score, society evaluates the student as if their test score were equal to the expected value $\E[t]=50$.
-If the college chooses to accept the student, it now faces a disagreement cost of 0: absent test score information, society agrees that the student should be accepted.
-So if the college were going to accept the student regardless of their test score, then hiding the test score reduces its expected disagreement cost from 8 to 0.
+Here, with no information beyond the uniform prior over the test score, society evaluates the student as if their score were equal to the expected value $\E[t]=50$.
+If the college accepts the student, it now faces a disagreement cost of 0: absent test score information, society agrees that the student should be accepted.
+So if the college were going to accept the student regardless of their test score, then hiding the score reduces its expected disagreement cost from 8 to 0.

 If the test-blind college rejects the student, it does face a disagreement cost: society's expected utility from admitting the student is $\E[t]-40 = 10$, and so the college's disagreement cost from rejection is 10.
 Nonetheless, hiding the test score reduces the expected disagreement cost of rejecting all applicants from $18$ to $10$.